basecamp/api/sections/authentication.md

         POST https://launchpad.37signals.com/authorization/token?type=web_server&client_id=your-client-id&redirect_uri=your-redirect-uri&client_secret=your-client-secret&code=verification-code

-5. Your app uses the token to authorize API requests to any of the 37signals ID's accounts.
+5. Your app uses the token to authorize API requests to any of the Basecamp ID's accounts.
 Set the Authorization request header:

         Authorization: Bearer YOUR_OAUTH_TOKEN

-6. To get info about the 37signals ID you authorized and the accounts you have access to, make an authorized request to `https://launchpad.37signals.com/authorization.json` (or `/authorization.xml`).
+6. To get info about the Basecamp ID you authorized and the accounts you have access to, make an authorized request to `https://launchpad.37signals.com/authorization.json` (or `/authorization.xml`).
 (See

 Implementation notes: